 Together with the other parts of TAB 50Hertz, this Part A replaces the "Grid Connection and Grid Access Rules" of May 2008.

-Technical Connection Conditions Download PDF in German (1,5 MB)
+Technical Connection Conditions Download PDF in English (1,5 MB)

 The application rule VDE AR N 4130, prepared by VDE|FNN, represents the national implementation of the requirements for type D generation systems from the Commission Regulation (EU) 2016/631 of 14 April 2016 "establishing a network code on requirements for grid connection of generators” (NC RfG) and the requirements for consumption systems from the Commission Regulation (EU) 2016/1388 of 17 August 2016 "establishing a Network Code on Demand Connection (NC DCC)".